hypo69/hypo/pytest/gemini/src/webdriver/__init__.md

 # Example testing with a global variable that has a default value
-MODE = 'dev'  # Assuming this variable exists in your original code
+  # Assuming this variable exists in your original code

 def test_mode_default():